corrupted-application/essentials/README.md

 - Plays a beep using winsound.
 - The first parameter (800) is frequency in Hz, while the second parameter (500) is duration in milliseconds.
 - You can also call the command without specifying parameters, it is 800, 500 by default.
+- It is a deprecated command and will be removed in a future update.
+Use essentials.beep instead.

 ### 6. `beep_pos`
 essentials.beep_pos()